barbatus/typescript/README.md

 ## Typings

-There are three major types of typings you may encouter developing a Meteor app in TypeScript.
+There are three major types of typings you may encouter developing a Meteor app in TypeScript:

-One of them is typings that come from NPM packages.
+- Typings from NPM packages.
 These typings are read and applied by the compiler automatically, so you don't need to worry about them at all.
 Angular 2's NPM is a good example of such NPMs.

-Another type is typings for any third-party library you've decided to use, for example, Moment.js.
+- Typings for any third-party library that's not installed as NPM, for example, jQuery.
 Recommended way to search and install such typings is to use [`typings`](https://github.com/typings/typings) tool, which is de-facto a major tool to manage typings today.

-Last type is typings directly related to Meteor itself, to any of its associated NPMs, or to any Atmosphere package.
+- Typings directly related to Meteor itself (which might be any of associated NPMs or a Atmosphere package).
-This type of typings is supposed to be installed with the help of the `typings` tool as well, but with one nuance to mention.
+  This type of typings is supposed to be installed with the help of the `typings` tool as well, but not all of them are available in the global registry.
+So for more information on how to search and install them, please, check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.
-There is a special Github organization supposed to contain all Meteor-related typings in separate repos.
-Please, check out https://github.com/meteor-typings and https://github.com/meteor-typings/meteor.

 ### Installation